CharlotteFrancis/RMG/README.md

 ---
 ## Description
-Read Me Generator (RMG) is an application that lets a user generate a README.md file based on their input!
+Read Me Generator (RMG) is an application that allows a user to create a README.md based on their input

 ---
 ## Installation
-To install go to github and clone
+Go to the repository and clone it down

 ---
 ## Usage
-to use it run it with node and then follow txt prompts
+Run app.js with node then follow the text prompts

 ---
 ## License